 Since the Library’s Internet terminals are located in public areas throughout the building that are shared by persons of all ages, backgrounds, and sensibilities, individuals are asked to consider this when accessing potentially controversial information and images.
 The Library reserves the right to require individuals to discontinue the display of information and images that cause a disruption.

-is limited to children under 12 years of age and their accompanying parents or caregivers.
+Parents or legal guardians must assume responsibility for deciding which library resources are appropriate for their children.
+Internet access in the Children’s Room is limited to children under 12 years of age and their accompanying parents or caregivers.
 Children who use the Internet unsupervised may be exposed to inappropriate and disturbing information and images.
 We encourage parents to learn about the Internet so that they can teach their children how to use technology properly and to make wise choices.

 Library users are cautioned that the Internet is not a secure medium and all transactions, files and communications are vulnerable to unauthorized access and, therefore, should be considered public.
 The Library will not release information on the use of electronic resources by members of the public except as required by law.